 Employee contribution rates are set by the State Employees' Retirement Code and are largely determined by the employee’s class of service.

 The rates are generally fixed with the notable exception of the shared-risk/shared-gain provisions that apply to most employees who entered SERS membership since 1/1/11.
-If SERS investments fail to achieve the assumed rate of return over a number of years; or conversely, if SERS investments outperform the assumed rate of return over a number of years, the employee rate could increase or decrease.
-Although no changes have occurred yet, the employee rate could change in the future as follows:
+If SERS’ investments perform more than 1% above or below the assumed rate of return over several years, the employee rate could increase or decrease as follows:

 The SERS Board certifies the employer contribution rates each year, typically in April, to become effective the following fiscal year beginning in July.